 Understanding Web3 Growth and Cohort Analytics

-Web3 growth analytics evaluates engagement and retention using blockchain data—wallet transactions and smart contract interactions—rather than cookies or centralized accounts.
-Users interact via self-custody wallets, so wallet addresses become persistent identifiers that enable cross-protocol analysis and multi-touch attribution.
+Web3 growth analytics fundamentally reimagines user measurement by utilizing blockchain data—wallet transactions and smart contract interactions—rather than traditional cookies or centralized accounts.
+Since users interact through self-custody wallets, wallet addresses serve as persistent, cross-protocol identifiers that enable comprehensive journey analysis and accurate attribution modeling.

-The privacy-first, decentralized nature of Web3 forces analytics to respect user control while delivering actionable insights; this trade-off is central to tool design.
-Effective Web3 analytics goes beyond transaction counts to include smart contract interactions, token holdings, and cross-protocol behavior, providing a holistic view of user journeys that siloed Web2 data cannot match.
+Effective Web3 analytics extends far beyond basic transaction counting to encompass smart contract interactions, token holdings, cross-protocol behavior, and wallet intelligence, providing a holistic view of user journeys that fragmented Web2 data simply cannot match.

 Metric | Definition | Analytics Opportunity |